 One of the greatest pressure points can arise when God is moving, but certain people are “stuck.”
 When a group of people within the church refuse to move forward at the pace of God’s leadership, everyone becomes frustrated.
 It could be that those in opposition desire all the long-time ministry silos stay stacked in place and then find themselves at odds with others who sense God moving toward deeper growth or seek to align and unite the ministries under a unifying mission, vision and strategy.
-I’ve heard of deacons refusing to seek unity by being “shock absorbers and servants”, but rather stand as a polarized, politicized, heavy-handed body or, instead of being champions of the vision for the church, become the final, legislative “check” on the entire direction of pastor’s ministry.
+I’ve heard of deacons refusing to adhere to their biblical role of being “shock absorbers and servants”, but instead choose to sinfully stand as a polarized, politicized, governing body or, instead of being champions of the vision for the church, infiltrate their way into the church as the final, legislative “check” on the direction of pastor’s ministry.
 (Jamie Dunlop states God’s arrangement well: “Elders lead ministry, deacons facilitate ministry, the congregation does ministry.”
-I might add, when the role of deacon can interpreted differently in some churches, one must approach the particular application of roles in respective ways.)
-I have heard of committees digging in so that change would not occur and members creating what amounted to lobbying groups to resist forward movement.
+And the ever-eloquent Joe McKeever gives his definitive take on unbiblical deacons’ roles here.)
+I have heard the tales of carnal committees digging in so that change would not occur and members creating what amounted to lobbying groups to resist forward movement.
 I’ve seen long-time members put their own needs and wants and comfort above reaching new people who need Christ or are seeking a church home.
-Let’s get to the bottom-line all of these situations I listed above or any like them: God will not bless any ministry operating outside of his biblical standard no matter how comfortable, preferred or esteemed it might be.
+Let’s get to the bottom-line all of these situations I listed above or any like them: God is not obligated to bless nor protect any ministry operating outside of his biblical standard no matter how comfortable, preferred, traditional or esteemed it might be.
 We must line up with God’s truth.
 And when we align with the truth, change must occur.

 The fear of change is often not about change at all, but perceived control.
 When things change, people fear that their power is slipping.
 The reality is simple: we have far less power than we think we do, and we control far more than we would like to admit.
 Life itself is full of change.